Every City in the USA

 2019 433,031 July 1, 2019

-What's the median income in Oakland?
+What is the median household income in Oakland?

 Median household income is 31% above the U.S. median ($101,600 vs $77,719); 13.4% live in poverty — 0.9 points above the 12.5% U.S. rate.